openstack-infra/infra-specs/specs/unified_mirrors.rst

 the host for different package mirrors.

-At the same time, there is new demand for different mirrors, including (but not restricted to) pypi-wheel, npm, bower, rubygems, and maven's nexus.
+At the same time, there is new demand for different mirrors, including (but not restricted to) pypi-wheel, EPEL, UCA...

 Proposed Change
 ===============